Alternef/file-system-zome/README.md

-# Soushi Coud
+# Soushi Cloud

-Soushi-coud (temporary name) is a Holochain application that allows users to store files on the Holochain network, in a file-system-like structure.
+Soushi-cloud (temporary name) is a Holochain application that allows users to store files on the Holochain network, in a file-system-like structure.

 ## Architecture